John-Abbott-College/4A8-Notes/32_CICD_Installer_Workflow_Setup_Installer.md

     #  run: dotnet test
 ```

-We will run vstest on the build up test project dll.
+We will run vstest on the built up test project dll.
 We will therefore have to restore and build the solution first.